-Special Collections curates specific cultural and heritage collections that reflect the unique values and enduring legacies of Oak Park, and employs a Curator for Special Collections and Archivist.
-Many items are available through the Illinois Digital Archives, a service of the Illinois State Library and the Office of the Illinois Secretary of State.
+Special Collections curates specific cultural and heritage collections that reflect the unique values and enduring legacies of Oak Park, and employs a Curator of Special Collections and Archivist.
+Special Collections also makes digital items available through the Illinois Digital Archives, a service of the Illinois State Library and the Office of the Illinois Secretary of State.

 Edgar Rice Burroughs

 Edgar Rice Burroughs first moved to Oak Park in 1910 and lived here for most of the decade.
-Early in his tenure here, he completed the first of his Tarzan and his Martian stories, and by 1918 the first of the Tarzan movies had been produced.
-The library collects materials relating to him and to his works.
+While living in Oak Park, he completed the first of his Tarzan and his Martian stories.
+The library collects materials relating to his life and works.

 Frank Lloyd Wright

-Many authorities consider Frank Lloyd Wright to be the 20th century's greatest architect.
+Many authorities consider Frank Lloyd Wright to be the 20th Century's greatest architect.
 He moved to Oak Park and constructed his home in 1889.
 Later he built an adjoining studio and moved his practice here.
 The collections document his life and work in Oak Park and beyond.

 Grand Army of the Republic